With S3 Browser, you can reliably

 download

-data was not corrupted traversing the network.
+data is not corrupted while traversing the network.

-Data Integrity checking for Uploads
+Data Integrity Checking for Uploads

 To enable data integrity checking for uploads: